-The agency also participates in major travel shows; coordinates advertising, public relations, and direct mailing campaigns; and holds educational work sessions with the international partners of South Africa's travel industry.
-The organisation is active in promoting South Africa as a destination for business tourism through its Business Tourism unit, which works closely with sector representatives both abroad and in South Africa.
+As a result, the organisation also embarked on an aggressive e-Business Tourism Growth Strategy that incorporates fully fledged research, a call centre and website: www.southafrica.net.
+SAT participates in major travel shows, coordinates advertising, public relations and direct mailing campaigns, and holds educational work sessions with the international partners of South Africa's travel industry.

+The organisation is active in promoting South Africa as a destination for business tourism through its Business Tourism unit that works closely with sector representatives both abroad and in South Africa.